csci-185/spring2024/pages/_activities/background-images.md

 ## 4. Try adding a video background
 * Take a look at the video background sample files and see if you can add a section somewhere on the page that has a video background.
+Refer to the `05-video-background` folder to see if you can figure out how to do it.
-* Both <a href="https://www.pexels.com/search/videos/background%20videos/" target="_blank">pexels.com</a> has some free video backgrounds that you can download.
+* <a href="https://www.pexels.com/search/videos/background%20videos/" target="_blank">pexels.com</a> has some free video backgrounds that you can download.